igrishaev/whew/README.md

 ~~~

 The `->future` function turns any value into a completed future.
 Any `Throwable`
-instance will produce a failed future: the one than cannot be propagated through
+instance produces a failed future: the one than cannot be propagated through
 `then` handlers, but only `catch`.

 ~~~clojure